 - Essential information compatible with the summary of product characteristics.
-The supply classification of the medicinal product. - · The conditions for reimbursement by the NHS.
+The supply classification of the medicinal product. - The conditions for reimbursement by the NHS.

-Measures or commercial practices related to margins, prices and discounts are not subject to the advertising rules of the Medicines Act.
+Measures or commercial practices related to margins, prices and discounts are not subject to the advertising rules of the Medicines Δct

 The Portuguese Association of the Pharmaceutical Industry (Associação Portuguesa da Indústria Farmacêutica) (Apifarma) has produced a Code of conduct for promotional practices by the pharmaceutical industry with healthcare professionals.
-The Code reflects the rules and principles of:

-- The Medicines Act. - The European Federation of Pharmaceutical Industries Code on the Promotion of prescription-only medicines to and interactions with healthcare professionals.
+The Code reflects the rules and principles of the Medicines Act and the European Federation of Pharmaceutical Industries Code on the Promotion of prescription-only medicines to and interactions with healthcare professionals.